2024 Annual Security & Fire Safety Report

 Dear Campus Community Member,

-I hope that you find the information in our 2023 Annual Security and Fire Safety Report helpful and informative.
-The report is intended to provide useful information relating to campus safety, and to keep our students, employees and visitors informed about our crime statistics in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-If you have any questions about our Annual Security and Fire Safety Report or any other inquiries, please don’t hesitate to contact our office.
+We trust that you will find our 2024 Annual Security and Fire Safety Report both informative and valuable.
+This report serves to provide essential campus safety information and to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+Should you have any questions regarding the report or any other inquiries, please do not hesitate to contact our Campus Police office.

 Sincerely,